I am very sorry to hear your are going through this.

 You may obtain a divorce in the United States even if you were married overseas.
 However, in order to do this, your marriage must have been valid under the laws in the jurisdiction where you were married and you must serve legal notice of the divorce proceedings to your spouse’s current address....Read more »

 You would need to show the relocation to Florida is in the best interests of the child.
 In other words, the move would offer financial stability, there would be sufficient social support, perhaps better schooling, or other factors that relate to being in the child's best interest.
-In this case, the...Read more »
+In this...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.